silverstripe/silverstripe-subsites/README.md

 Note that every site also has a ''www.''-prefixed version of the domain available.
 For example, if your subsite is accessible from ''wellington.example.org'' then it will also be accessible from '''www.wellington.example.org''.

+### Permissions ###

+Groups can be associated with one or more subsites, in which case the granted permissions only apply to this subsite.
+Even the `ADMIN` permission only grants super-user rights on certain subsites by default.
+If you want to create a super-user regardless of subsites association, please use the `Group.AccessAllSubsites` property ("Give this group access to all subsites"), together with the `ADMIN` permission.

 ### Access created domains